nrwinner/Particulate/README.md

 # Building Custom Animations
 Let's face it: straight lines are boring.
 But fear not, you can program your own custom animations for your particles.
 We can pass a function in the `animation` property of the ParticleConfig and define our own animations through code.
+When this property is given to the particle configuration, the system will automatically use it instead of its own `calculateLinearMove` function.
 We'll leverage the `animationState` property of the Particle class to manage state between ticks in the animation.

 *For the purposes of the below code, `random` is a function that takes an inclusive lower-bound and an inclusive upper-bound and returns a random number between them.*